The impact of the Covid-19 pandemic in old age

 Giacomo Pasini is Associate Professor at Ca’ Foscari University of Venice, Department of Economics, affiliated to Netspar, director of the PhD in Economics at Ca’ Foscari University of Venice and Rector's delegate for Cooperation and development.
 His research interest mainly focus on Health and Ageing Economics; Labor Economics; Household Finance.

 Guglielmo Weber is full professor of Econometrics at University of Padua.
 He is also International Research Associate at the IFS (London), Research Fellow at the CEPR (London), Italian Country Team Leader for SHARE and deputy managing director of SHARE-ERIC.
 His research interests mainly focus on consumption, savings and the economics of ageing.

 A Certificate of attendance will be issued at the end of the course.

 Applications procedure and costs

-The fees will cover tuition, course materials, accommodation in shared rooms at the VIU campus, lunches in the VIU cafeteria and social events.
+The fee will cover tuition, teaching materials, lunches in the VIU cafeteria and social events.